v2c - A Verilog to C Translator Tool

 Combinatorial feedback between module preserving module hierarchy

 We also demonstrate the translation of the above example where the module hierarchy is retained.
 This requires determining the stability condition for the combinational exchanges between modules.
-The combinational part of the design is invoked until the stability condition is reached, which in this case depends on the stability of the values ofa
+The combinational part of the design is invoked until the stability condition is reached, which in this case depends on the stability of the values ofa and z.
+Note that the C program below is

 generated manually.